Dre Campbell Farm

 Storing

-If you’ve got a lot of radishes and need to store some, that’s totally doable.
+If you’ve got a lot of radishes and need to store some, that’s doable.
 But there are a few things to keep in mind when you’re storing radishes.

-First off, you want to make sure they are completely dry before storage.
+First, ensure they are completely dry before storage.
 Next, put them in a plastic bag and then in the cooler section of the fridge.

 If your radishes have any radish greens, you can store those separately in the fridge.
 However, use them within 2 days.